Our commitment to protect your privacy

 We use your personal information for the purpose for which it has been provided, for reasonably related secondary purposes, any other purpose you have consented to and any other purpose permitted under the Privacy Act.
 This may include using your personal information for the following purposes:

-- to assess, process and manage your application to be a Registered Bidder or a Registered Seller on The Invoice Market;
+to assess, process and manage your application with The Invoice Market;

-In particular, when assessing an application to be a Registered Seller, a Registered Bidder or when assessing your request that a Trade Invoice Receivable be made available to Registered Bidders via the on-line auction process, we may use your credit-related personal information for the purpose of assessing the application or assessing the request.
+In particular, when assessing an application, we may use your credit-related personal information for the purpose of assessing the application or assessing the request.

 By providing us with your personal information, you consent to us disclosing your information to such entities without obtaining your consent on a case by case basis.